Itsnishant4/BrandCn/README.md

 }
 ```

-And you’re done.
+And that's it.
-No setup, no magic, no headache.
-Just copy → paste → use.
+No setup, no config, no headache.
+Just **copy → paste → enjoy 🍹**

 ---

-## 🎨 What You Get
+## 🎨 What You Get in This Repo

-Right now themes available:
+Current brand themes available:

-* Google
+✨ Google
-* YouTube
+❤️ YouTube
-* Netflix
+🔥 Netflix
-* Apple
+🍏 Apple
-* Github
+🖤 GitHub
-* Instagram
+💗 Instagram
-* And many more coming when I have time 😅
+⏳ And more are coming slowly when I get time 😅

-Each theme comes with mapped variables like:
+Each theme comes with variables like:

 * `--background`
 * `--foreground`